 With business and the internet tightly intertwined, disruption to internet access means a disruption to the country’s economy.
 According to research done by the Brookings Institution, shutdowns between 2015 and 2016 cost 2.4 billion USD in total, with India accounting for 968 million USD of that total.
 (You can check where shutdowns are currently happening in India here.)

 Internet lockdowns also infringe on the fundamental right to internet access, which the UN Human Rights Council Resolution adopted in 2016.
 By blocking the web, countries risk increasing resentment towards the government, which could, in turn, encourage the government to further tighten its grip over internet access, sending countries spiraling into digital authoritarian rule.
 Some countries are already there.

 What can you do to survive an internet shutdown?

 With the increasing frequency of internet blackouts around the world, users are forced to find ways to circumvent them.
 Here are a few ways to remain online if you get caught in an internet shutdown.

 1. Use circumvention tools like Tor

 Tor is a free and open-source software that will protect you from people who may want to spy on your browsing habits.
 When it comes to achieving anonymity on the internet, it is virtually unbeatable.

-With a VPN you can secure your access to the internet in its freest and most open form.
+With a good VPN you can secure your access to the internet in its freest and most unrestricted form.

 Using Tor over VPN will increase your privacy further.
 Simply connect to your VPN, then open the Tor Browser.